 Mr. Brooks concludes, somewhat fatuously, that atheists live in a flatland, that we know “what we don’t believe in but don’t seem to know what we we don’t feel.”

-Bibliography for both What is Atheism? and Arguments for and against the Existence of God:
+Video of Discussion: What is atheism?
+Arguments for and Against the Existence of God

 Angeles, Peter A. “God, Existence of.”
 In Tom Flynn, ed.
 The New Encyclopedia of Unbelief.
 Amherst, New York: Prometheus Books, 2007.